Whiplash & Sprain Treatment

 Our team of healthcare providers at iRISE Spine and Joint specializes in a variety of treatments for automobile accident injuries.
 Whether you require surgery or can get by with noninvasive treatment methods, we have you covered.

-Contact us today to speak with one of our team members about your Miami whiplash or sprain injury and to schedule an appointment.
+Contact us today to speak with one of our team members about your whiplash or sprain injury and to schedule an appointment.